-The blockchain is a transparent and tamper-proof record of all transactions.
-The data once stored on the blockchain is impossible to change.
-Normal blockchain expects 51% of the agreement from the other nodes to change the transaction.
+The Blockchain is a transparent and tamper-proof record of all transactions.
+The data, once stored on the Blockchain, is impossible to change.
+Normal Blockchain expects 51% of the agreement from the other nodes to reverse the transaction.
 This process of acquiring 51% of the total community is almost hard to hack.

-The blockchain is a secure way of storing data.
-This would make it more difficult for fraudsters to commit crimes such as identity theft or money laundering.
+The Blockchain is a secure way of storing data.
+This would make it more difficult for fraudsters to commit identity theft or money laundering crimes.

-What challenges need to be addressed before Blockchain can be used in Law?
+What challenges need to consider before Blockchain can be used in Law?

 Lack of Regulation:

-Blockchain technology is still in its early stages and there is no global regulatory framework for it.
+Blockchain technology is still in its early stages, and no global regulatory framework exists.
 This could make it difficult to use blockchain technology.
 Courts and regulators have started using smart contracts to execute related activities.

 Need for Education: